evanvliet/vw/INDEX.md

     www.chase.com visa autopay mychaseid mychasepassword

 Note that you can encrypt the data for added security, using the `-n` option to set the key.
-It caches this key, encrpyting with `vw_key` to foil decryption by just copying files to another machine.
+It caches this key, encrpyting with `hostid` to foil decryption by just copying files to another machine.
 If you do encrypt the password data, you will have to enter the key once on each machine.